VHDL/PoC/docs/UsingPoC/Synthesis.rst

 Quick Example
 *************

-The following quick example uses the Xilinx Systesis Tool (XST) to synthesize an netlist for IP core ``arith_prng`` (Pseudo Random Number Generator - PRNG).
+The following quick example uses the Xilinx Systesis Tool (XST) to synthesize a netlist for IP core ``arith_prng`` (Pseudo Random Number Generator - PRNG).
 The VHDL file ``arith_prng.vhdl`` is located at ``<PoCRoot>/src/arith/`` and virtually a member in the `PoC.arith` namespace.
 So the module can be identified